Jolaolu/recruiting-take-home/README.md

 ## Vue Front-End Coding Exercise

 ## Overview
-This exercise serves as a demonstration of how you solve problems using idiomatic Vue.js and Typescript.
+This exercise serves as a demonstration of how you solve problems using idiomatic Vue.js and Typescript or ECMAScript.
 Your solution will be used to facilitate a conversation on a follow-up technical interview.

 ## Rules
 There are a few guidelines to follow while completing this exercise: